ParthNakrani-design/Indian-Health-Prakriti-Project/README.md

 # Indian-Health-Prakriti-Project
 In This Project You Will Of Your Health And Based On Your Prakriti, Suggestion And Diet Chart Will Be Shown.

+Username :- er
+Password :- we